 For the three overlapping subject programs, Apollo is both more effective and more efficient than Minamide's tool.
 Apollo found 2.7 times as many HTML validation faults found by Minamide's tool(120 vs. 45).
 Faults found by Minamide's tool are not publicly available so we do not know whether Apollo discovered all faults that Minamide's tool discovered.
 However, Apollo found 83 execution faults, which are out of reach for Minamide's tool.
-Apollo is also more scalable-on schoolmate, the largest of the programs, Apollo found 104 faults in 10 minutes, while Minamide's tool is due to constructing large automata and to the expensive algorithm for checking disjointness between regular expressions and context-free languages.
+Apollo is also more scalable-on schoolmate, the largest of the programs, Apollo found 104 faults in 10 minutes, while Minamide's tool found only 14 faults in 126 minutes.
+The time spent in Minamide's tool is due to constructing large automata and to the expensive algorithm for checking disjointness between regular expressions and context-free languages.